aumartinez/php-set-schedule/README.md

 ## In progress

-On goin process to create a webapp using PHP
+On going process to create a webapp using PHP